11551 Forest Central Drive, Suite 300 - Dallas, TX 75243

 Truck accident injuries and fatalities are on the rise in Dallas.
 Poor driving behaviors, such as distracted driving, speeding, aggressive driving, and reckless driving are part of the problem.
 From a commercial perspective, driver shortages, supply chain disruptions, and profitability pressures are compounding the problem.

 When the operator of a large commercial truck or 18-wheeler is pushed to work beyond the limits of their physical capacity, the consequences can be catastrophic for others on the road.
-If you or someone you love suffered injuries or got killed in a truck accident, you should speak to a confident and successful Dallas truck wreck lawyer at Miller Weisbrod Olesky as soon as possible.
+If you or someone you love suffered injuries or got killed in a truck accident, you should speak to a confident and successful Dallas Truck Accident Attorneys at Miller Weisbrod Olesky as soon as possible.

 Contact Dallas Truck Accident Lawyers